TechWithHer/aws-multi-env-platform/README.md

-You can use the following README as a portfolio-quality project that aligns with your CV and gives interviewers confidence that you've worked with real DevOps practices.

 # AWS Multi-Environment Infrastructure Platform

 A production-inspired Infrastructure as Code (IaC) project demonstrating how to provision and manage standardized AWS environments using Terraform modules, CloudFormation bootstrapping, GitHub Actions CI/CD, security scanning, monitoring, and governance controls.